Archive for Pie

 Nutella tart

 The recipe was first posted on Il Forno’s site.
-It’s a mouth-shattering crust with a layer of Nutella, bittersweet chocolate cream, and toasted hazelnuts on top.
+It’s a mouth-shattering crust with a layer of Nutella, bittersweet chocolate cream, and toasted hazelnuts.
 A couple notes:

-• Use unsalted butter, or else the salt will drown out the flavor of the chocolate.
+• Use unsalted butter, or the salt will overpower the chocolate.
 If you only have regular butter, you can be a smart aleck and call it “salted chocolate hazelnut tart” (not that it’s my thing).

 • Drizzle the butter into the chocolate mixture and mix thoroughly.
 The mixture will want to split because it’s so greasy.
 I actually think silken tofu would make a fine substitute, but that’s another post.